RayAndrade/TheRayCode/Java/ChainOfResponsibility/README.md

 # TheRayCode

 We first create the packages **middleware** and **server**.
 These packages will be areas where we will add our code files.
-The first class file I want to create will be an abstract class called: **public abstract class Middleware** .
+The first class file I want to create will be an abstract class  file called: **public abstract class Middleware** inside the package **middleware**.
+Now we add the following code to the file:

 ```java
 private Middleware next;